Zhedna

-The church "St. Dimitri Mirotochets ”has been declared an artistic monument of culture.
+The church of St. Dimitri Mirotochets has been declared an artistic monument of culture.
 In the village can be seen a century-old oak, whose age is over 300 years.
 The circumference of the log is 4.70 meters.

-It is home to farmers and some elderly people.
-The Village has 3 Restaurants and a small local Market.
+Village has 3 Restaurants and a small local Market.

 History

-The age of the village is over 800 years old.
-It was first mentioned in a Turkish document of 1446 as a dress Yapudzhak.
+The village was first mentioned in a Turkish document of 1446 as a dress Yapudzhak.
 In 1570 in the village of 105 families live, the population numbered over 600 people and is the Kyustendil sandzhakbey Ha.
-Along with Radomir (town)ZRadomir, Red Mound, Dica, Dren, another Kondofrei and Willow is one of the oldest settlements in Radomir] There is also the time of the Second Bulgarian Kingdom.
+Along with Radomir, Chervena Mogila and Dren, it is one of the oldest settlements in Radomir Municipality.

 Geography

-Zhedna village falls in the region of sub Yuzhnokraishtenskata of Kraishtenska area.
+Zhedna village falls in the Kraishte region.
 Situated in the southern part of the extensive Radomirsko field on the northern slope of the hills of Gologlavskite Koniavska-Milevsky mountain range.
 Rises from the southwest hill Kolosh.
-The village is situated at the beginning of the pass through Koniavska mountain town of Bobov Dol.
+The village is situated at the beginning of the pass through Konyavska Planina town of Bobov Dol.
 Transport is very well designed.
 Buses with the direction Zhedna-Sofia depart three times daily.
 The distance to Sofia in the bus is about 35 mi.

 Winter is cold and cool summer.
 Due to constant circulation of air masses through the gorge of Bobov Dol, the climate is very favorable for the treatment of patients with asthma and other respiratory diseases.
 The village is suitable for air-conditioning treatment, as demonstrated by studies of air masses in the past.

-The village is supplied with water by 1958, and electricity by 1946, the Are built irrigation and drainage systems on land which is not currently exploited.
+The village is supplied with water by 1958, and electricity by 1946, there are irrigation and drainage systems on land which is not currently exploited.

 The soils are mainly black earth-Stafanovo, forest soils, and near river valleys and alluvial-meadow.
 Forests are oak and pine (artificially afforested).

 In the land of the village there are deposits of brown coal, which until recently operated by mine Ivan Roussev "at the Bobov Dol mines.